 Included with the letter requesting the head of household to come to the office for the status review will be a reminder that resident compliance with and/or exemption from community service will be determined as part of the status review.
 A list of exemption categories, a reminder that certain exemptions from the community service requirement must be reviewed annually and a description of the documentation needed to support each exemption will be attached to the letter.
-Also included with the letter will be a Verification of Compliance form for each household member who was required to perform community service.
+A Verification of Compliance form for each household member who was required to perform community service will be provided at the recertification appointment.
 These forms must be completed and returned to the property manager at least thirty (30) days before the lease term expires.
 The form includes confirmation of: